td-org-uit-no/tdctl-frontend/README.md

 #### 💅 Formatting the code

-When developing it is recommended to use [Prettier](https://prettier.io/) to format the code.
-Prettier is available for most code editors.
+We use [Prettier](https://prettier.io/) to format the code in this codebase.
+Prettier is available for most code editors, and also available through the command line.
+Either install it globally on your system, or use the projects prettier by running `yarn run prettier --write .` from the root of the repository after installing the dependencies with `yarn install`

 #### :twisted_rightwards_arrows: Branches and branch naming